What percentage of life insurance policies are paid out?

 But it’s possible to use the funds for whatever you desire.

 Find the right life insurance payout for you

-Ultimately, the likelihood and process of a life insurance payout vary between individual insurers, as does the cost of premiums.
+Ultimately, the likelihood and process of a life insurance payout vary between insurers, as does the cost of premiums.

-To ensure you receive the right cover to meet your needs, at the best possible price, it’s essential to compare quotes from multiple insurers.
+To ensure you receive the right cover to meet your needs, at the best price, it’s essential to compare quotes from multiple insurers.